-I’m very happy to announce that my M.Sc. thesis has been been accepted by the review committee, and is now officially available online While the thesis is mostly written in French, you will find two English chapters, namely a chapter on cascading detection (see this arXiv paper), and a chapter that contains preliminary results taken from a paper that I’m currently writing with L. Hébert-Dufresne (now a James S. McDonnell Postdoctoral Fellow at the Santa Fe Institute).
+I’m thrilled to announce that my M.Sc. thesis has been accepted by the review committee, and is now officially available online.
+While the thesis is mostly written in French, you will find two English chapters, namely a chapter on cascading detection (see this arXiv paper), and a chapter that contains preliminary results taken from a paper that I’m currently writing with L. Hébert-Dufresne (now a James S. McDonnell Postdoctoral Fellow at the Santa Fe Institute).
 In that chapter, we propose that the internal structure of communities arises from the juxtaposition of two simple stochastic processes.
-[September 22nd, 2016 update: A much improved version of the paper now appears in Phys.
+[September 22nd, 2016 update: A much-improved version of the paper now appears in Phys.
 Rev. E.]

 My thesis investigates the mesoscopic structure of complex networks, a structure that is crucial to the modeling of the dynamical processes on and of networks.

 Unfortunately, a knowledge of this structure comes at a high cost, since finding an optimal decomposition in communities is a problem that belongs to the NP-hard complexity class.
 Multiple recent algorithms yield approximate solutions in polynomial time (a Google Scholar search return approximately 2 950 000 results at the time of writing these lines!).
 Most of these algorithms are collections of ad hoc methods, such that only extensive numerical studies lead to insightful comparisons.